 Hemp (Cannabis Sativa L.) is an annual herbal, fiber and oil plant originated from Central Asia and presently grown in many parts of the world.
 Hemp seeds are rich in oils and proteins and they are used for food.

-The substrate set in the hemp blossom is called phytocannabinoid and has long been appreciated and researched for its therapeutic and protective effects on the central and peripheral nervous system (Lu et al., 2017).
+The substrate set in the hemp blossom is called phytocannabinoid and has long been appreciated and researched for its therapeutic and protective effects.
+(Lu et al., 2017).
 Different sources say that about 60 to 80 and up to 140 naturally occurring phytocannabinoids are found in hemp.
 CBD (Cannabidiol) and THC (Δ9-THC tetrahydrocannabinol) are the most commonly found cannabinoids.

 The therapeutic use of cannabinoids still raises ethical issues today.
 In some countries the cultivation of cannabis and the extraction of cannabinoids without a specific authorization are prohibited because of psychoactive effect of the THC.
 THC stimulates the brain cells that emit dopamine hence causing a sense of pleasure and even euphoria; consequently THC has been classified as a narcotic.
 On the other hand, the use of cannabinoids including THC for recreational purposes is legal in some countries because of the lack of data in regards to the occurrence of addiction (Carnevale et al., 2017).